Just a Passing Fad? Fidget Spinners and the Malware Sandbox

 When the inertial force finally winds down and you are assessing your needs for a malware sandbox that can provide behavior-based analysis and work as part of an integrated security immune system, consider trying IBM X-Force Malware Analysis on Cloud.
 This software-as-a-service (SaaS) malware sandbox solution helps security analysts identify malware with rigorous behavior-based analysis and shortens the time to remediate infections.
 With the benefit of a scalable cloud architecture, X-Force Malware Analysis can support today’s distributed networks and return results in minutes.
 Integration with network protection and the X-Force Exchange threat intelligence platform helps analysts keep track of what’s important when it comes to identifying evasive malware.

-To try X-Force Malware Analysis for yourself, sign up for the free 30-day trial or register for our upcoming webinar, “Malware Analysis in Minutes: Combatting Sophisticated Malware.”
+To try X-Force Malware Analysis for yourself, sign up for the free 30-day trial or watch our on-demand webinar, “Malware Analysis in Minutes: Combatting Sophisticated Malware.”